PHI and PII: How they impact HIPAA compliance and your marketing strategy

 In addition, covered entities must send a written notice in the mail to all impacted individuals and post information on the homepage of their website for at least 90 days.
 Specific requirements vary by state.

-The penalties for HIPAA violations are divided into tiers based on the seriousness of the violation.
+The penalties for HIPAA violations are divided into four tiers based on the level of culpability and intent behind the violation.
 Each level sets out criminal penalties, a fine, and a jail term, if applicable.
 HIPAA violation fines can be issued up to a maximum of $25,000 per violation category per calendar year.
 The minimum penalty is $100 per violation.

 Health organizations are obligated to protect their patients’ PHI under HIPAA.
 You must apply a few safeguarding practices while collecting and processing data online.